KoenVanduffel/CR-6_Klipper/README.md

 The make command will build the actual firmware to be flashed to the printer and output the file /home/pi/klipper/out/klipper.bin

-download klipper.bin, rename it to firmware.bin and write to an SD card
+Download klipper.bin, rename it to firmware.bin and write it to an SD card

 <span style="color:red">